Chelsea College (17th century): History of the College

 The scheme ultimately proved to be a failure.
 In consequence of a letter addressed by the king to Archbishop George Abbot, collections in aid of the institution were made in all the dioceses of England, but the amount raised was small, and hardly covered fees due to the collectors.
 After Sutcliffe's death the college sank into insignificance, and Charles I in 1636 refused to revive the moribund institution.
 William Laud thought of it as "controversy college", and he disliked public disputation as divisive.
 An engraving representing the building project, which was only very partially carried through, is in the second volume of Francis Grose's Military Antiquities (1788).

 Daniel Featley was provost in 1630 as Sutcliffe's successor.
 William Slater was provost from 1645.
 The fourth and last provost was Samuel Wilkinson.
 The College was dissolved in the Interregnum, by 1655.

 Impression of the intended College; from Francis Grose, Military Antiquities.

 Nothing of the buildings now remains.
 For a while, though, there was activity and interest in the premises.
 Francis Kynaston wanted to move his royal academy there, at a point when there were only two resident fellows.
 From 1641 there was a project to set up a pansophist institution in England, on the visit of Comenius, and the Chelsea College building was mentioned in discussions of a Parliament-backed Universal College; this came to nothing.
 In the 1650s the College became a prison; and in the Second Anglo-Dutch War of the mid-1660s it housed prisoners of war.

 John Dury in 1651 advocated that Parliament should renew the charter, and create a centre in the College for intelligencer work; his close colleague Samuel Hartlib also agitated that the revenue should be better spent.
-The grounds were granted to the Royal Society, and a print of the original design is prefixed to The Glory of Chelsey Colledge revived, published in 1662 by John Darley (rector of Northull in Cornwall) who, in a dedication to Charles II, urged that monarch to grant a fixed revenue to the college.
+The grounds were granted to the Royal Society, and a print of the original design is prefixed to The Glory of Chelsey Colledge revived, published in 1662 by John Darley (rector of North Hill, Cornwall), who, in a dedication to Charles II, urged that monarch to grant a fixed revenue to the college.
 This royal grant was apparently reversed (or repurchased for a sum never handed over).